cubjs/cub/readme.md

 - stop execute register

-If you want to stop execute the flowing interceptor, just return `false`(only `false` accept) in the current interceptor.
+If you want to stop running the flowing interceptor, just return `false`(only `false` accept) in the current interceptor.

 ```js
 cub.register(ctx => {